justinlietz93/Modular_Utilities/code_crawler/README.md

 ```

 Ensure coverage remains above 95% for the newly added components.
 All tests must pass on supported Python runtimes.

+## GUI (optional)

+A basic GUI wrapper is available for quick runs, artifact browsing, PNG diagram preview, and a simple GraphML browser.

+- Launch: `code-crawler-gui`
+- Appearance: defaults to a dark theme for comfortable viewing.
+- Run tab: select input, optional config/include/ignore, output directory, renderer mode, and PNG toggle.
+- Artifacts tab: lists latest run artifacts; previews PNG diagrams inline; opens files externally otherwise.
+- Graph tab: loads GraphML from the latest run and lists nodes and neighbors.

+Note: the GUI prefers PNG diagrams for inline preview.
+If `defusedxml` is unavailable, the Graph tab will prompt you to install it.

+## Windows notes

+- Prefer Scoop for non-admin installs (`scoop install plantuml graphviz`).
+- If using Chocolatey, run an elevated PowerShell for installs.
+- Mermaid renders via `npx` automatically when the global CLI isn’t found; no admin install required.
+- If you ever see a cache parsing error, delete `code_crawler_runs/cache_index.txt` or run with `--no-incremental`.
+The loader now skips malformed lines automatically and the runner falls back if the cache can’t be read.

 ## Makefile Targets